confluentinc/ksql/docs-md/concepts/stream-processing.md

     WITH (kafka_topic='products', partitions=2, value_format='json');
 ```

-You can create a stream that will capture all writes made to the table:
+You can create a stream that captures all writes made to the table:

 ```sql
 CREATE STREAM products_changelog AS